Unpacking Social Media Browsing Behaviors

 Browsing behaviors–consuming content on social media–are often characterized as “passive” and associated with negative outcomes in both research literature and popular press.
 This project seeks to challenge this characterization and point out cases where browsing is not passive and can be beneficial.

-Second, we are launching an eye-tracking study to understand how people are distributing their attention when browsing Facebook News Feed.
-We are also combining this eye tracking data with survey responses and qualitative interviews.
+We are answering this question from multiple methods.
+First, we conducted an eye-tracking study to understand how people are distributing their attention when browsing Facebook News Feed.
+We also combined this eye tracking data with survey responses and qualitative interviews.

 Collaborator: Nancy Baym